softwareconstruction240/softwareconstruction/chess/6-gameplay/gameplay.md

 - [Console UI](../../instruction/console-ui/console-ui.md): Reading from the keyboard and writing out fancy text.
 - [WebSocket](../../instruction/websocket/websocket.md): Making WebSocket client and server requests.

+## Deliverables

-## Pass Off Tests
+### Pass Off Tests

 The provided tests for this assignment are in the `WebSocketTests` class.
 These test the `WebSocket` interactions between client and server.
 To run the tests first start your server, and then run `WebSocketTests`.

-## Code Quality
+### Code Quality

 For this phase the TAs will grade the quality of your project's source code.
 The rubric used to evaluate code quality can be found here: [Rubric](../code-quality-rubric.md)

-## Pass Off, Submission, and Grading
+### Pass Off, Submission, and Grading

+All of the tests in your project must succeed in order to complete this phase.

-To pass off this assignment, meet with a TA and demonstrate that your code passes the provided test cases.
-Also, demonstrate to the TA that your Chess client and server meet all requirements.
+To pass off this assignment submit your work to the course auto-grading tool.
+When that is done, meet with a TA and demonstrate that your Chess client and server meet all requirements and assign you a final grade.

-After you pass off your project with a TA, you should immediately submit your project source code for grading.
-Your grade on the project will be determined by the date you submitted your source code after passing off, not the date that you passed off.
-If we never receive your source code, you will not receive credit for the assignment.
-Here are the instructions for submitting your project source code:

-- In Intellij, navigate to the "Build" menu at the top of the screen and select "Clean Project" to remove auto-generated build files (if this option is not available, you can skip this step).
-- Create a ZIP file containing your whole project folder (not just the Java source files).
-- Submit your ZIP file on Canvas under the `Chess Gameplay` assignment.

 ### Grading Rubric